paul-wolf/strgen/README.md

 Generates a string with either four lower case alphbetic characters or a string that is 9 digits in length.

+Using a character class and no quantifier will result in a quantifier of 1.
+Thus:

+      [abc]

+will result always in either `a`, `b`, or `c`.

 Groups:  (\<group sepcification>)
 --------------------------------